stelle13/stelle13.github.io/_posts/2021-06-22-K-means-clustering.md

 As can be seen from the graph above, there are three additional points in the graph, with one for each cluster.
-The additional points are the centroids for each cluster, as was calculated by the k-means clustering algorithm.
+The additional points are the centroids for each cluster, as calculated by the k-means clustering algorithm.

 This is the end of the post!
 As always, thank you for reading.